Deep Ensembles for Epistemic Uncertainty: A Frequentist Perspective: Discussion

-\textbf{Limitations:} Firstly, our estimator requires retraining the model which can be prohibitive in the modern era due to computational limitations and access restrictions.
-On the theoretical front, Theorem~\ref{theorem:bootstrap_correctness} only proves the asymptotic validity of our estimator.
-Since epistemic uncertainty fundamentally targets uncertainty due to lack of data, asymptotic guarantees can appear meaningless.
-To alleviate this concern, we show the success of our in a low data regime\textemdash{active learning}.
-Our theorems also rely on assumptions that can be unrealistic in practical settings.
-For example, correct specification of the model and identifiability of parameters would never be expected to hold for DNNs.
-While promising, our empirical investigations are limited and more comprehensive studies are needed to draw rigorous conclusions on practical validity and success.
+Theorem~\ref{theorem:bootstrap_correctness} only proves the asymptotic validity of the bootstrap estimator which can weaken the theoretical link between deep ensembles and Bayesian inference in low data regimes.
+Furthermore, our theorems also rely on assumptions that can be unrealistic in practical settings.
+In particular, correct specification of the model and identifiability of parameters can certainly appear tenuous for DNNs.
+Finally, while we aimed to cover a wide range of deep learning settings in our empirical studies, we recognize that more evaluation can always be carried out to lend robustness to our conclusions.